AU Microscopii: Stellar properties

 AU Mic is a young star at only 22 million years old; less than 1% of the age of the Sun.
-With a stellar classification of M1 Ve, it is red dwarf star with a physical radius of 75% that of the Sun.
+With a stellar classification of M1 Ve, it is a red dwarf star with a physical radius of 75% that of the Sun.
 Despite being half the Sun's mass, it is radiating only 9% as much luminosity as the Sun.
 This energy is being emitted from the star's outer atmosphere at an effective temperature of 3,700 K, giving it the cool orange-red hued glow of an M-type star.
 AU Microscopii is a member of the β Pictoris moving group.
 AU Microscopii may be gravitationally bound to the binary star system AT Microscopii.
-It ever not entered the main sequence, but will enter it relatively soon, and on MS it will be approximately 100 K hotter and will have nearly half of its current luminosity.

 AU Microscopii has been observed in every part of the electromagnetic spectrum from radio to X-ray and is known to undergo flaring activity at all these wavelengths.
 Its flaring behaviour was first identified in 1973.
 Underlying these random outbreaks is a nearly sinusoidal variation in its brightness with a period of 4.865 days.
 The amplitude of this variation changes slowly with time.
 The V band brightness variation was approximately 0.3 magnitudes in 1971; by 1980 it was merely 0.1 magnitudes.

 Planetary system

 AU Microscopii's debris disk has an asymmetric structure and an inner gap or hole cleared of debris, which has led a number of astronomers to search for planets orbiting AU Microscopii.
 By 2007, no searches had led to any detections of planets.
-However, in 2020 the discovery of a Neptune-sized planet was announced.
-Its rotation axis is well aligned with the rotation axis of the parent star, misalignment being equal to 5°.
+However, in 2020 the discovery of a Neptune-sized planet was announced based on transit observations by TESS.
+Its rotation axis is well aligned with the rotation axis of the parent star, with the misalignment being equal to 5°.

-Since 2018, the second planet AU Microscopii c was suspected to exist.
+Since 2018, a second planet, AU Microscopii c, was suspected to exist.
 It was confirmed in December 2020, after additional transit events were documented by the TESS observatory.
+A 2024 study which performed measurements of Rossiter–McLaughlin effect for the planet c revealed that the planet is possibly misaligned with the star's rotation axis, returning a poorly constrained value of projected obliquity λc = 67.8 +31.7/−49.0 deg.

-A third planet in the system was suspected since 2022, and "validated" in 2023, although several possible orbital periods of planet d cannot be ruled out yet.
+A third planet in the system was suspected since 2022 based on transit-timing variations, and "validated" in 2023, although several possible orbital periods of planet d cannot be ruled out yet.
+This planet has a mass comparable to that of Earth.
+Radial velocity observations have also found evidence for a fourth, outer planet as of 2023.
+Observations of the AU Microscopii system with the James Webb Space Telescope were unable to confirm the presence of previously unknown companions.
+Observations with CHEOPS also detected strong TTVs of AU Mic c, which can be explained with planet d on a 12.6 day orbit.
+The mass of planet d is found to be only about 20% of the mass of earth (or two Mars masses) according to this study.